wacncontent/CustomizeTool/removeCommentOutput2/articles/service-fabric/service-fabric-reliable-services-quick-start.md

 ## Implement the service

-Open the **HelloWorld.cs** file in the service project.
+Open the **HelloWorldStateless.cs** file in the service project.
 In Service Fabric, a service can run any business logic whatsoever.
 The service API provides two entry points for your code:

  - An open-ended entry point method called *RunAsync* where you can begin executing any workload you want, such as long-running compute workloads.